neroden/timetable_kit/README.rst

 Dependencies
 ============
+Timetable Kit requires Python 3.11, because it uses "Self."
-Timetable Kit requires Python 3.10, because it uses the match/case statement.
+Even if you removed those, it requires Python 3.10, because it uses the match/case statement, and it uses it very, very intensively.

 It relies on `GTFS Kit <https://github.com/mrcagney/gtfs_kit>` to parse GTFS.

 Like GTFS Kit, it uses `PANDAS <https://pandas.pydata.org>` to do the heavy lifting.
-It was tested with PANDAS 1.4.
+It was most recently tested with PANDAS 2.1.4.

 Timetable Kit also requires the jinja2 package.
 PANDAS depends on jinja2, but also timetable_kit uses the Jinja2 template system directly.